IBM/kubernetes-driver/docs/reference/kegd/getOutputs.md

     pass
 ```

-This function is the one called by the driver to perform the output extraction.
+This function is called by the driver to perform the output extraction.
 The arguments to this function are as follows:

 | Name | Description |
 | --- | --- |